 Any medical device manufacturing company will have to meet the following minimum requirements to obtain this certification:-

-Step No. 1: planning the Quality Management System.
+Step-1: planning the Quality Management System.
 ISO 13485 mentions 19 procedures and a Quality Manual that the organization needs to identify and work upon to develop its quality plan.
-The first two procedures pertain to Control of Documents and Control of Records.
+The first two procedures pertain to the Control of Documents and Control of Records.
 The quality plan is required to be written down properly, in sequence and the process of implementation.
 This is the time when the organization needs to identify the process owners of each of the procedures.
 This stage also should be used by the organization to appoint a certification body after due research and shortlisting.

 This is also the time to make sure that there are sufficient resources in hand to implement the quality plan.
 Resources typically include people, money, time and equipment.
 This stage also requires communicating with internal stakeholders about the procedures, training them, carry out internal audits, preparing records, writing corrective action plans post internal audits and addressing aspects of the QMS that are not effective.

-Step 2: implementing additional regulatory requirements – in the case as a manufacturer, the organization aims to target global markets, and then the organization needs to go ahead with other regulatory requirements that are necessary for operating in the selected countries.
+Step 2: implementing additional regulatory requirements – in the case of a manufacturer, the organization aims to target global markets, and then the organization needs to go ahead with other regulatory requirements that are necessary for operating in the selected countries.

 Step 3: Design Controls –as per clause 7.3.1, 7.3.2 to 7.3.7, there are seven sections pertaining to design control requirements in ISO 13485.
-The controls are related to Design planning, Design Input, Design output, Design reviews, Design Verification, Design Validations and Design changes.
+The controls are related to Design planning, Design Input, Design Output, Design reviews, Design Verification, Design Validations, and Design changes.
 What is required here is that the organization prepares a Waterfall Design to illustrate the procedures for the seven steps mentioned above.
 The procedure is required to be written, the team to be trained on design controls and risk management.

 Step 4: Document control and Training –these two are required to ensure that the processes are running as required.
 Document changes need to follow specific tasks and procedures.